s-wxy/s-wxy.github.io/Coding/general/index.md

 layout: cc
 title: General understandings
 ---
-Wbridge5 is a closed-source program, so some mechanisms are still unknown.
+Coding is a closed-source program, so some mechanisms are still unknown.
 Moreover, this is a bidding book for humans, who cannot run millions of simulations while bidding.
 Therefore, there must be some adjustments from original methods.